 Circular designs for the real world

 At IPL, we see plastic as a circular resource for the future.
-We continuously innovate to deliver circular solutions, which in turn enable our customers to deliver on their own sustainable packaging commitments.
+We continuously innovate to deliver circular solutions, which in turn enable our customers to deliver on their own sustainable product commitments.

 Plastics is too valuable to waste